 Discussion

-This study investigated adolescents’ achievement goal orientations (i.e., mastery, performance and work avoidance) during the COVID-19 pandemic as a function of both their own competence beliefs and their perception of the teachers’ support.
-The results are interpreted on the basis of pre-pandemic evidence.
+This study investigated adolescents’ achievement goal orientations (i.e., mastery, performance, and work avoidance) during the COVID-19 pandemic as a function of both their own competence beliefs and their perception of teacher support.
+The results are interpreted on the basis of pre-pandemic literature on the topic.

-Competence beliefs emerged as an important predictor of goal orientations during the pandemic, and especially they were noted to have a significant contribution in the adoption of a mastery orientation and a marginal contribution in the adoption of a performance orientation.
-In addition, they seemed, in a certain measure, to prevent students from endorsing a work avoidance orientation.
+Competence beliefs emerged as an important predictor of goal orientations during the pandemic.
+In particular, competence beliefs were shown to significantly contribute to a mastery orientation and to marginally contribute to a performance orientation among adolescents.
+In addition, competence beliefs, to a certain extent, appeared to prevent students from endorsing a work avoidance orientation.
 These findings are in line with previous evidence indicating that goal orientations are strongly influenced by competence beliefs.
-Indeed, when adolescents display confidence in their academic abilities, they are much more likely to seek to develop their knowledge and skills and to be recognize for them (Seaton et al., 2014; Skaalvik, 2002).
-Accordingly, they are much less a risk of seeking to use learning avoidance strategies (Law et al., 2012; Skaalvik, 2002).
+Indeed, when adolescents display confidence in their academic abilities, they are much more likely to seek ways to develop their knowledge and skills and to gain recognition for them (Seaton et al., 2014; Skaalvik, 2002).
+Accordingly, they are much less at risk for adopting learning avoidance strategies (Law et al., 2012; Skaalvik, 2002).

-Teachers’ support appeared also to influence in some way goal orientations during the pandemic, or at least the adoption of a performance orientation.
-The detected relationship is marginally negative and is unusual.
-However, when examining more closely this relationship, through competence beliefs that is a positive predictor of this orientation, positive relationships were detected between both teachers’ support and competence beliefs and competence beliefs and this particular orientation.
+Teacher support also appeared to influence goal orientations during the pandemic, specifically the adoption of a performance orientation; however, this association was (marginally) negative, which was unexpected.
+When examining this relationship more closely in the mediation analysis with competence beliefs – which is a positive predictor of a performance orientation – we found that there were positive associations between teacher support and competence beliefs and between competence beliefs and a performance orientation.
 These results are easier to explain.
-In fact, the scientific literature suggests that when teachers take interest in their students’ progress and develop and hold positive expectations toward them (Wentzel, 2002; Wentzel et al., 2012), which are the two underlying dimensions behind our construct of teachers’ support, students are more likely to set ambitious goals for themselves.
+In fact, the scientific literature suggests that when teachers take interest in their students’ progress and develop and hold positive expectations for them (Wentzel, 2002; Wentzel et al., 2012) – the two underlying dimensions behind our construct of teacher support – students are more likely to set ambitious goals for themselves.

-Strengths, limitations and Conclusions
+Strengths, Limitations and Conclusions

-Of course, such results should be considered with caution as they may not be directly related to the pandemic and also because this study present some limitations.
-As previously mentioned, our sample was very small as well as unrepresentative.
-Thus, our findings cannot be generalizable to this whole school population.
-Also, because of the little size of our sample, it was decided not to consider gender and age-level as control variables.
-In addition, our observations results cannot be inferred as causal relationships since they are correlational in nature.
-Regardless of these limitations, this study has the merit to have estimated the contribution of both competence beliefs and teachers’ support to several achievement goal orientations.
-It appears that these relationships have been extensively discussed from a theoretical point of view but were not systematically tested, at least in the context of the ongoing pandemic.
-Therefore, the emerging results improve our understanding of their influence on how students approach learning.
+It is important that the current study’s results be considered with caution as they may not be directly related to the pandemic, and because this study has some limitations.
+As previously mentioned, our sample was very small and was not representative of the entire student population.
+Thus, our findings cannot be generalized to students from other schools.
+Further, because of the small sample size, we did not include gender and age as control variables in our analyses.
+In addition, we cannot claim causality in our results since they are correlational in nature.
+Regardless of these limitations, the current study has merit, such that it includes an estimation of the association of both competence beliefs and perceptions of teacher support with several achievement goal orientations.
+It appears that these relationships have been extensively discussed from a theoretical point of view, but had not been systematically tested, at least not in the context of the ongoing pandemic.
+Therefore, the emerging results improve our understanding of the influence of competence and support perceptions on students’ approach to learning.